 Is it perfect?
 Let's take a look at few examples.
 The actual word count for Harry Potter and the Sorcerer's Stone is 78,792 and our utility calculates 80,960, which is quite respectable.
 Twilight has a word count of 118,975 and our utility calculates it at 120,516.
 Not too shabby!
 Of course, The Da Vinci Code has a word count of 138,952 and our utility comes up with 129,870.
 So it'll certainly be off on occasion, but it's pretty close for the average book.

 If the book above includes Verified beside the word count, then no calculation has occurred.
-In these cases we have already verified the book's word count and included it within our database (and the subsequent request would show above).
+In these cases I have already verified the book's word count and included it within our database (and the subsequent request would show above).

 And if you're just looking for a few examples from a particular genre, the word counts for other books listed on this site have also been verified.
 Word Count Ranges by Genre is a good place to start.